Zuellni/ComfyUI-Custom-Nodes/README.md

 Multi&nbsp;Resize | Similar to `LatentUpscale` but uses `scale` instead of width/height.
 Works with both images and latents.
 Share&nbsp;Image | Saves images without metadata in specified directory.
 Counter resets on restart.
 Useful for sharing images without having to remove prompts manually.
 ## IF Nodes
 A poor man's implementation of [DeepFloyd IF](https://huggingface.co/docs/diffusers/api/pipelines/if).
-All the stages with text encoder unloading enabled currently require more than 8GB of VRAM.
+All stages with text encoder unloading enabled require more than 8GB of VRAM.
 Name | Description
 :--- | :---
 IF&nbsp;Loader | Loads models for use with other `IF` nodes.